mikeS141618/trialmesh/docs/pipeline_overview.md

 - **Patient Embedding**: Generate similar embeddings for patient records
 - **Embedding Models**: Use domain-specific models like BGE, SapBERT, or BioClinicalBERT

 These embeddings capture the semantic meaning of documents in vector space, allowing for similarity-based retrieval.
+Embeddings are stored in `./run/summaries_embeddings/`.

 ### 4. Vector Index Building